Florida Mental Health Advocacy Coalition

 • Creates a loan payment program for students in health care professions, including mental health to help build the workforce.

-Behavioral Health Legislative Wins in 2023 - Highlights
+Behavioral Health Legislative Wins in 2023

 Nine behavioral health bills supported by the Florida Mental Health Advocacy Coalition were signed into law by Governor DeSantis.
 They all received overwhelming bipartisan support by the Florida legislature.